SALT-NIRWALS/nirwals/docs/source/usage_watchdog.rst

     By default, each frame is reduced, written to disk, and then a message is sent to ds9 to update the frame and display the new image.
 This, therefore, likely requires some disk I/O, although in practice the operating system should cache the file, and this step not actually be slowed down by actually writing to and reading from a physical disk.

-Alternatively, the tool can interact with ds9 by storing the frame in shared memory, and thus ds9 updates without any additional delays and without any I/O overheads (see the **--shmem** option below); this may be advantageous in cases where input and output files are stored on a network drive, or on a machine where file-caching is limited.
+    Alternatively, the tool can interact with ds9 by storing the frame in shared memory, and thus ds9 updates without any additional delays and without any I/O overheads (see the :kbd:`--shmem` option below); this may be advantageous in cases where input and output files are stored on a network drive, or on a machine where file-caching is limited.
 Downside of this approach is that ds9 does not update the intensity histograms, and therefore automatic scaling (e.g. zscale) may not work (manually setting the intensity scaling still works fine though).